F8UK261 + EC261 Both Apply

 per passenger, Flair Airlines claims

-How Flair Airlines Resists Claims
+Common Challenges With Flair Airlines Claims

-Flair's initial rejection rate is high — approximately 60% of claims.
 The airline frequently claims delays are 'outside carrier control' or due to 'safety' concerns.

 Claims are handled through Flair's customer service email.
 Response times are often 30–45 days, sometimes exceeding APPR's 30-day requirement.